meredithoopis/rl_impls/README.md

-(Almost) single-file implementations of common reinforcement learning algorithms
+(Almost) single-file implementations of common reinforcement learning algorithms.
+Most of these algorithms are first implemented in Pytorch, then converted to Jax to leverage the power of JIT.
+With Jax, the training time is much faster.